Beast (Disney character): Beauty and the Beast (2017 live action film)

 The Prince was hosting a debutante ball at his castle when a beggar woman appeared at his castle and offered a single rose as payment for shelter from an oncoming storm.
 The Prince turned her away twice, prompting the beggar to reveal herself to be an enchantress.
 The Enchantress placed a powerful spell upon the kingdom, turning the Prince into a beast and the servants into animated household objects, while also wiping all memory of the castle from the nearby village's inhabitants.
 If the Beast was unable to love another and earn that person's love in return, by the time the last petal on the enchanted rose fell, he would remain a beast forever, and in addition his servants would become inanimate antiques.

 The live-action version of the Beast is quite civilized in personality and mannerisms, in contrast to the Beast in the animated film which was originally quite primal in behavior.
 Although the Beast does not seem to have become increasing feral the longer the enchantment runs, in contrast to his animated counterpart from 1991 (reflecting Don Hahn's original intent for the Beast eventually grow wild if he never met Belle), it is his transformed servants who are gradually losing their remaining humanity while the castle deteriorates.

 The last rose petal falls before the curse is broken; however, upon seeing Belle profess her love for the Beast, the enchantress reveals herself and lifts the spell on the castle and its inhabitants.
 Afterward, Prince and Belle host a ball for all the villagers.

 In other media

+Descendants franchise (2015-2021)

+Beast appears in the Disney Channel musical franchise Descendants.
+This adaption takes place decades after the 1991 film and unites it with a variety of other Disney fairy tales.
+In the franchise, Beast is the founder of the United States of Auradon, a collection of different kingdoms of Disney princesses and characters, and was elected to serve as the High King over all kingdoms.
+He and Belle established the Isle of the Lost, an island that imprisons all Disney villians and eventually their children as well for twenty years.

+Beast and Belle are married and have a son, Benjamin Florian, who they pass the crown to in the first film.
+The franchise follows Ben dismantling the Isle of the Lost to free the children and falling in love with Mal, the daughter of Maleficent.
+Beast and Belle serve as supporting characters in the original trilogy and the animated short film Descendants: The Royal Wedding.